- This event has passed.

-Presented by Kate Dietrick, Archivist, Upper Midwest Jewish Archives
+Kate Dietrick, Archivist, Upper Midwest Jewish Archives

 The Minnesota State Fair is known as a place where a Great and diverse group of Minnesotans Get Together to enjoy food and fun.
 Yet over its history, not everyone has felt welcomed.
 So what happened in the late 1970s, when the Jewish Community Relations Council challenged the Minnesota State Fair to stop approving space rentals for discriminatory and Antisemitic organizations?